manyisanewton/python_shopping-cart/README.md

 3. Remove item from cart
 4. Quit

---**   Adding an Item: Select option 1, enter the item name and price.
+Adding an Item: Select option 1, enter the item name and price.

---**Displaying the Cart: Select option 2 to view all items and total cost.
+Displaying the Cart: Select option 2 to view all items and total cost.

---**Removing an Item: Select option 3, choose an item number to remove.
+Removing an Item: Select option 3, choose an item number to remove.

---**Exiting the Application: Select option 4 to quit.
+Exiting the Application: Select option 4 to quit.

+# Example session
+Shopping Cart Application
+1. Add item to cart
+2. Display cart
+3. Remove item from cart
+4. Quit
+Choose an option: 1
+Enter the name of the item: Apple
+Enter the price of the item: 1.50
+Apple has been added to the cart.

+Choose an option: 2
+Shopping Cart:
+1. Apple: $1.50
+Total price: $1.50

+Choose an option: 3
+Enter the item number you want to remove: 1
+Removed: Apple

+Choose an option: 4
+Exiting the application.
+Goodbye!

+# Error Handling

+If the user enters a non-numeric value for the price, an error message is displayed.

+If the user enters an invalid item number for removal, they are prompted again.

+The program prevents removing items from an empty cart.

+# License

+This project is open-source and available under the MIT License.

+# Author

+Developed by [Newton Manyisa].